szgaljic/f6/content/_index.md

       items:
         - name: Capability
           icon: puzzle-piece
-          description: Ensuring technology delivers its intended purpose with excellence.
+          description: Ensuring technology delivers its intended purpose with intentionality.
         - name: Volatility
           icon: bolt
           description: Navigating the contours of change with curiosity and precision.